 Most Virginians Have Never Heard of The Channels

 The sheer existence of The Channels stumps most locals.
 I had certainly never heard of them and I spend a lot of time reading outdoor articles about Virginia to make weekend plans.
 When I quizzed my friends, they had never heard of them either.
-Even some locals we ran into (who lived within an hour’s drive of the Channels) were baffled when we mentioned our plans to them.
+Even some locals we ran into (who lived within an hour’s drive of the hike) were baffled when we mentioned our plans to them.

 The Maze is One of a Kind (in Virginia)